guaguabujianle/DeepRelax/README.md

 ## Step-by-Step Guide

 ### Data Preprocessing
-To begin working with the datasets, first download the necessary files from the provided [link] and unzip them.
+To begin working with the datasets, first download the necessary files from [Zenodo](https://zenodo.org/records/10899768) and unzip them.
 You will find the preprocessed data in the following directories for each dataset:

 - For the XMnO dataset: cifs_xmno/train_DeepRelax, cifs_xmno/val_DeepRelax, cifs_xmno/test_DeepRelax
 - For the MP dataset: Similar directory structure as XMnO